sebf92/PycMan/README.md

 - Arrows Left / Right / Up / Down to move pacman
 - ESC to quit the game
+- You can also play this game with your joystick

 To run this game in windows launch build.cmd